julioaranajr/LeetCode75/README.md

 ## Exercises

 - Add Digits
+- Available Captures for Rook
 - Binary Search
 - Can Make Arithmetic Progression
 - Can Place Flowers
 - Contains Duplicate II
 - Detect Capital
+- Fibonacci Number
+- Find Common Characters
 - Find the difference
 - Find the Index of the First Occurrence in a String
+- Find Words That Can Be Formed by Characters
 - Fraction Addition and Subtraction
 - Greatest Common Divisor of Strings
 - Invalid Email Error